A young woman with glasses in a brown dress in the Taylor Institute

 Book chapters:

-- "The Uncanny and Doubling Horror of Childhood: Abject Disruptions in Stranger Things," forthcoming in Black Witches & Queer Ghosts: Disrupting Norms in Supernatural Teen Serials (Lexington Books, 2024).
+• "The Uncanny and Doubling Horror of Childhood: Abject Disruptions in Stranger Things," Black Witches & Queer Ghosts: Race, Gender, and Sexual Orientation in Teen Supernatural Serials (Rowman & Littlefield, 2024).

-- "‘Do you trust your friends?’: Horror, Narrative Authority, and Parkdale Haunt" forthcoming in Aural Chills and Sounds of Terror: Podcasting Horror (TBC)
+• "‘Do you trust your friends?’: Horror, Narrative Authority, and Parkdale Haunt" forthcoming in Aural Chills and Sounds of Terror: Podcasting Horror.
+Edited by Laura Álvarez Trigo and Anna Marta Marini (Edinburgh University Press).

-- “Love and Queerness at the End of the World: The Collective Catharsis of Sad Girl Music,” co-authored with Ryanne Kap (forthcoming in Music In/As Literature, under contract with Lexington Books).
+• “Love and Queerness at the End of the World: The Collective Catharsis of Sad Girl Music,” co-authored with Ryanne Kap, forthcoming in Music In/As Literature (Lexington Books).

 Creative work:

-- "Someone is Dead," (short story), forthcoming in ReVisions: Speculating in Literature and Film in Canada.
+• "Someone is Dead," (short story), forthcoming in ReVisions: Speculating in Literature and Film in Canada (University of Toronto Press, edited by Wendy Roy), 2025.

--"The witch gets sick and her stomach is full of hair" (poem), forthcoming in THIS Magazine.
+• "The witch gets sick and her stomach is full of hair" (poem), THIS Magazine, 2024.

 Research